Thijssen-Lab/NIAMH-MPCD/docs/InputGuide.md

 The name, or "tag", uniquely represents each parameter, is case sensitive, but can be given in any order within the json file.

 There are some exceptions to this rule, namely overrides.
-Overrides do not correspond to simulation inpu33t parameters, but instead will override some other behaviour in a helpful manner.
+Overrides do not correspond to simulation input parameters, but instead will override some other behaviour in a helpful manner.
 These are given in their own table, and each override explained in more detail.

 If a tag is not specified, then that parameter will assume the default value in the table below --- This means that, with the exception of some parameters used when declaring a BC, you may only need to specify several parameters in your input file.